New to The Street Signs WarpSpeed Taxi, Inc. to a Six-Month Media Contract

 The New to The Street's broadcasted interviews about WarpSpeed Taxi, Inc. will air on its syndicated platforms, Newsmax TV, Fox Business Network, and Bloomberg TV, as a sponsored program; dates and times on upcoming airings "To be Announced."

-WarpSpeed Taxi, Inc. (OTC: WRPT) has developed a ride-hailing and food delivery computer and mobile device application known as "WarpSpeedTaxi USA."
+WarpSpeed Taxi, Inc. WRPT has developed a ride-hailing and food delivery computer and mobile device application known as "WarpSpeedTaxi USA."
 The app provides consumers with convenient door-to-door transport that leverages smart mobility platforms to connect drivers with passengers and lets drivers use their vehicles - http://www.warpspeedtaxi.com.

 About New to The Street: